 The other main items of machinery are two Alstom turbines and a single shaft with a Rolls-Royce pump-jet propulsor, consisting of moving rotor blades within a fixed duct.

 There are two diesel alternators, one emergency drive motor and one auxiliary retractable propeller.
 CAE Electronics provided the digital, integrated controls and instrumentation system for steering, diving, depth control and platform management.

 The PWR 2 second-generation nuclear reactor was developed for the Vanguard Class Trident submarines.
-Current generations of PWR would allow submarines to circumnavigate the world about 20 times, whereas the latest development of PWR would allow circumnavigation 40 times without refuelling.
+Current generations of PWR would enable submarines to circumnavigate the world approximately 20 times, while the latest development of PWR would enable circumnavigation 40 times without refuelling.

-The major equipment components in the development of PWR 2 were the reactor pressure vessels from Babcock Energy, main coolant pumps from GEC and from Weir and protection and control instrumentation from Siemens Plessey and Thorn Automation.
+The major equipment components in the development of PWR 2 were the reactor pressure vessels from Babcock Energy, main coolant pumps from GEC and from Weir.
+It also included protection and control instrumentation from Siemens Plessey and Thorn Automation.

 The Russian Kilo-class submarine first entered service in the early 1980s.
 It was designed by the Rubin Central Maritime Design…